Snicho1945/Election_Analysis/README.md

 ## Project Overview
 Guided work on a election audit for a local election with the following tasks:
   1. Calculate the total number of votes cast
-  2. Pull a complete list of candidates in the election and
+  2. Pull a complete list of candidates in the election and:
-    A. Calculate the total votes the received
+    - Calculate the total votes the received
-    B. Calculate the percentage of votes they won
+    - Calculate the percentage of votes they won
   3. Determine the winner based on popular vote.

 ## Resources